University of South Florida: Castor Beach

 Castor Beach is an artificial beach on campus by the lake outside of Betty Castor Hall, one of the largest dorms on the Tampa campus.
 The beach is complete with white sand taken from the nearby Clearwater Beach, which is regularly voted as one of America's best beaches.
 The area has a beach volleyball net, hammocks, and chairs with umbrellas and is a popular spot for relaxing on campus.
-Swimming in the lake is not allowed due to alligators.
+Swimming in the lake is not allowed due to alligators and untested water quality.

 Housing

-There are 39 residence halls on the USF Tampa campus in 14 complexes, offering traditional, suite, and apartment-style housing.
-In total, these residential halls provide housing to more than 5,600 students.
+There are 14 sets of residence halls on the USF Tampa campus, offering traditional, suite, and apartment-style housing.
+In total, these residential halls provide housing to more than 6,500 students.
 The university also offers specialized housing options such as family housing, female-only housing, graduate student housing, and 14 houses for fraternity and sorority members in the Greek Village.
-Each bedroom on the Tampa campus is furnished with a twin extra-long bed, dresser, desk, chair, trash can, and closet space for every resident.
-Each residence hall has at least one resident assistant.

-In 2009, the university implemented a new policy requiring all first-year, full-time undergraduate students at the Tampa campus to live on campus.
-Students exempt from this new rule include those who remain living with their parents and/or legal guardians within Hillsborough, Pasco and Pinellas counties, are above the age of 21 by the first day of fall classes, have a dependent child or family member, or are married.

-The university offers 12 Living Learning Communities (LLCs) in residence halls throughout the Tampa campus.
-The residential communities place special interest on academic majors or areas of interest, such as business, education, engineering, and sustainability.
-Residents are required to submit an application and meet certain eligibility criteria to be admitted into an LLC.

-The St. Petersburg campus opened its first residence hall in 2006, and has since opened two more.
-The campus has space for over 600 students.
+The first of these residence halls, Alpha Hall (later renamed to Kosove Apartments), funded by a "Dollars for Dorms" campaign, opened in 1961.

+The St. Petersburg campus has three residence halls with over 600 beds.
+The first of these residence halls, Residence Hall One (later renamed to Pelican Apartments), opened in 2006.

+The Sarasota-Manatee campus has one residence hall with 200 beds.
+This residence hall, Atala Hall, opened in 2024.